GamerFlix/foundryvtt-api-guide/macro_guide.md

 ![image2](https://github.com/GamerFlix/foundryvtt-api-guide/assets/62909799/1cd7a516-78f6-41b5-9f8e-3f4e6b8b7b1a)

-Now the values for our update object don't have to be plain values they can be variables like anything else so if we would want to set the hp of the Actor to be one point lower than it is before calling the macro we would do
+Now the values for our update Object don't have to be plain values they can be variables like anything else so if we would want to set the hp of the Actor to be one point lower than it is before calling the macro we would do

 ```js
 let wantedActor=game.actors.getName("xyz") // get the actor from the ones in the sidebar